Amisha328/Mathematics-Magic-in-Programming/README.md

 # Mathematics-Magic-in-Programming

-This repository contains all the common mathematics program used in programming from  Naive to Optimal approach for each.
+This repository contains all the common mathematics program in C++ that are used in programming with Naive to Optimal approach for each.

+# Happy Coding! 😊